felgueres/felgueres.github.io/_posts/2021-05-12-Give-the-Public-the-future-they-want.markdown

 Consequentially, poorly articulated or unexamined asks will likely result in a future that optimizes for what is most natural for humans; near-sightedness and fleeting pleasures.

-If you could ask for the future, would you know what to ask for?
+If you could ask for the future, do you know what to ask for?

-Imagine a tool that could help us understand these identities, a tool that could turn our intuitions into facts.
+What if there was a tool that helped us understand these identities?

+A tool that could turn our intuitions into facts.